dokku/dokku-registry/README.md

 - delete the new tag locally

 Application deletion *will not* clean up remote repositories.
 Please keep this in mind and adjust your workflow for application deletion accordingly.

+### settable options

+The following options may be set via `registry:set`:

+- `image-repo` (optional, default `dokku/APP`): The image repository to use for pushes.
+This will default to `dokku/APP`, where `APP` is the app name.
+- `server` (required): The remote registry to push to.

+Calling `dokku registry:set APP KEY` with no value will result in unsetting that key.